dodopayments/dodo-adapters/packages/convex/README.md

 "Which parts of the @dodopayments/convex component would you like to integrate into your project?
 You can choose one or more of the following:

-- Checkout Functions (for handling product checkouts)
+- Checkout Function (for handling product checkouts)
 - Customer Portal Function (for managing customer subscriptions/details)
 - Webhook Handler (for receiving Dodo Payments webhook events)
 - All (integrate all three)"

 2. Based on the user's selection, provide detailed integration steps for each chosen functionality.

-If Checkout Functions are selected:
+If Checkout Function is selected:

-Purpose: These functions handle different types of checkout flows and return checkout URLs for programmatic handling.
+Purpose: This function handles different types of checkout flows and returns checkout URLs for programmatic handling.

 Integration Steps: